 How do we treat a cruciate ligament strain?

 If there is pain in the knee but no instability, your veterinarian may diagnose a cruciate strain.
 Strains may be treated with rest and anti-inflammatories.
 However, many dogs with cruciate strains will start to develop ongoing arthritic changes.
 To avoid the development of osteoarthritis it is often better to opt for a surgical approach to a dog with on going cruciate strain even if there is no instability.

 How do we treat a cruciate tear?

 A knee with a torn cruciate will usually be unstable.
 The ligament that stabilises the knee is damaged and will never regenerate.
 This torn ligament will also cause an ongoing arthritic process in the knee.
 Surgery on the knee is by far the best option for any dog that has a torn cruciate ligament.
 If your dog has a torn cruciate ligament it is best to consult one of our very experienced veterinarians.
-At Pittwater Animal Hospital Dr Tanian Naude has a special interest in the treatment and management of cruciate disease.
-Dr Tanian can advise you about further diagnostics, management and treatment for the cruciate injury.
+At Pittwater Animal Hospital Dr Heidi Furber and Dr Jill King have a special interest in the treatment and management of cruciate disease.
+They can advise you about further diagnostics, management and treatment for the cruciate injury.

 What does cruciate surgery mean?

 At Pittwater Animal Hospital we offer the best level of care for cruciate injuries.
 This is; to have surgery with a specialist surgeon followed by intensive after-care and rehab.